 A knife’s balance describes the center of mass within a given blade, a simple yet critical consideration for knife throwers.
 A well-balanced blade has its center of mass located in the middle of the knife, making it an excellent choice for new and casual throwers.
 Blade-heavy and handle-heavy knives transfer their weight to those respective portions of the knife, dramatically affecting how the knife performs as it travels through the air.

 When selecting a knife, consider the handle and its layout.
 For new throwers and those who go hard on their equipment, a handle with few to no cutouts will tend to stand up best to regular drops, misses, and other impacts.
 A skeletonized handle makes for a lighter and/or blade-heavy knife, but they may be less resistant to constant abuse.
 Some knives also include a paracord-wrapped handle, although these wraps often fail relatively quickly.

 Benefits of throwing knives

-While axe-throwing has gained plenty of popularity among young people, knife throwing is the art’s original form, and it requires an extra level of skill and finesse to achieve success.
-Sure, hurling axes at a sawed-off tree stump (or foam target) can look impressive, but sticking a knife into a target with repeatable accuracy can be incredibly rewarding and provides a boost of confidence that no axe-thrower could ever dream of achieving.
+While axe throwing has gained plenty of popularity among millennials, knife throwing is the art original form, and it requires an extra level of skill and finesse to achieve success.
+Sure, hurling axes at a sawed-off tree stump (or foam target) can look impressive, sticking a knife into a target with repeatable accuracy can be incredibly rewarding and provides a boost of confidence that no axe thrower could ever dream of achieving.
 Not only does a throwing knife provide opportunities for growing confidence, but the added skill has more practical value, particularly for tactically-minded individuals.
 The discipline required to achieve consistent, repeatable results can grow your discipline in applications with higher stakes.
 Of course, compared to modding cars, off-roading, and shooting, knife throwing is an incredibly inexpensive hobby that anyone can enjoy without worrying about a dent in their pocketbook.

 Throwing knife pricing